MumbaiHackerspace/blog/README.md

 </h1>

-This blog will chronicle our journey of becoming the largest OSS community in Mumbai; sharing our learning and experiences about technology and people !!!
+This blog will chronicle our journey in becoming the largest OSS community in Mumbai; sharing our learnings and experiences about technology and people !!!

 ## 🎁 What we do